n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 Among the different cyber operations conducted by The Russian Federation, we can highlight the following ones:

 *   [Cuckoo’s Egg](https://en.wikipedia.org/wiki/The_Cuckoo%27s_Egg) - (1986) This was one of the first ⁠— ⁠if not the first ⁠— documented cases of a computer break-in.
 An intrusion in Lawrence Berkeley National Laboratory (LBNL) in California led to the discovery of a threat actor penetrating military bases around the United States.
 Later on it was found that the intrusion was coming from West Germany via satellite, West Germany was known to be a proxy of the Soviet Union, and it was later found out that this operation was being funded by the KGB.
-This operation is important to understand the Russian mindset since it was the first documented case of a nation-sponsored cyber operation.
+This operation is important to understand the Russian mindset since it was the `first documented case of a nation-sponsored cyber operation`.

 *   [Moonlight Maze](https://en.wikipedia.org/wiki/Moonlight_Maze) - (1996) This was a government investigation into a massive cyber-espionage operation affecting NASA, the Pentagon, military contractors, civilian academics, the DOE, and numerous other American government agencies.
 By the end of 1999, the Moonlight Maze task force was composed of forty specialists from Law Enforcement, Military, and Government.
 The Russian government was blamed for the attacks, although there was initially little hard evidence to back up the US’ accusations besides a Russian IP address that was traced to the hack.
 However in 2016 Kasperky GReAT found connections that linked Turla with the operation.
-This operation shows the degree of OPSEC of russian teams, since it took 10 years to achieve concrete attribute conclusions for this specific operation.
+This operation shows the degree of OPSEC of russian teams, since took `10 years to achieve concrete attribute conclusions for this specific operation`.
+Or simply maybe the latency of achieving these correlation to Russian teams was merely based on the fact that most evidence from this campaing was destroyed.

 *   [Attacks Against Estonia](https://en.wikipedia.org/wiki/2007_cyberattacks_on_Estonia) - (2007) series of cyberattacks which began on 27 April 2007 and targeted websites of Estonian organizations, including Estonian parliament, banks, ministries, newspapers and broadcasters, amid the country's disagreement with Russia about the relocation of the Bronze Soldier of Tallinn, an elaborate Soviet-era grave marker, as well as war graves in Tallinn.
-This operation showcases the first Cyber Deterrence operation exhibited by Russia against a target state.
+This operation showcases the `first Cyber Deterrence operation exhibited by Russia against a target state`.
 This will become a common operation of the Russian Federation to utilize several more times in coming years.
 In addition is also a great showcase of cyber adaptability capacity.

 *   [Attacks Against Ukranian Power Grid](https://en.wikipedia.org/wiki/December_2015_Ukraine_power_grid_cyberattack) - (2015-2016) Took place on 23 December 2015 and is considered to be the first known successful cyberattack on a power grid.
 Threat actors were able to successfully compromise information systems of three energy distribution companies in Ukraine and temporarily disrupt electricity supply to the end consumers.
 Cyber attacks on the energy distribution companies took place during an ongoing conflict in the Ukraine and is attributed to a Russian advanced persistent threat (APT) group known as Sandworm.
-This operation is a great example of adaptability capacity implemented by Russian operatives, being the first example of a successful breach in Power Grids.
+This operation is a great example of adaptability capacity implemented by Russian operatives, being the `first example of a successful breach in Power Grids`.
 Evidence regarding Industroyer, the piece of malware in charge of the latest blackout [reported](https://www.youtube.com/watch?v=TH17hSH1PGQ) by ESET and Dragos show that more features were implemented in the malware despite the capabilities leveraged in this intrusion, constructing a hypothesis that maybe threat actors behind Industroyer were using The Ukranian's Power Grid as a testing ground to evaluate their capabilities.

 *   [Attack to the Democratic National Convention](https://en.wikipedia.org/wiki/Democratic_National_Committee_cyber_attacks) - (2015-2016) Cyber attacks that successfully penetrated the DNC computing system began in 2015.
-Attacks by APT29 (FSB/SVR) began in the summer of 2015.
-Attacks by APT28 (GRU) began in April 2016.
+Attacks by APT29 (allegedly FSB/SVR) began in the summer of 2015.
+Attacks by APT28 (allegedly GRU) began in April 2016.
 It was after the APT28 group began their activities that the compromised system became apparent.
 The groups were presumed to have been spying on communications, stealing personal accounts of Clinton Campaign employees and volunteers including John Podesta, a former White House chief of staff and chair of Hillary Clinton's 2016 U.S. Both groups of intruders were successfully expelled from the DNC systems within hours after detection.
 These attacks are considered to be part of a group of recent attacks targeting U.S. government departments and several political organizations, including 2016 campaign organizations.
-This denotes that different Russian sponsored teams are not necessarily aware of each other's operations.
+This denotes that `different Russian sponsored teams are not necessarily aware of each other's operations.`

     * [Guccifer 2.0](https://en.wikipedia.org/wiki/Guccifer_2.0) Disinformation Campaign.
 "Guccifer 2.0" is a persona which claimed to be the hacker(s) that hacked into the Democratic National Committee (DNC) computer network and then leaked its documents to the media, the website WikiLeaks, and a conference event.
 Some of the documents "Guccifer 2.0" released to the media appear to be forgeries cobbled together from public information and previous hacks, which had been mixed with disinformation.
     According to indictments in February 2018, the persona is operated by Russian military intelligence agency GRU.
-This is an example of Russia's team agility and creativity capacity leveraging their flexible bureaucracy in order to **transform an unsuccessful espionage operation into a successful disinformation operation**.
+This is an example of Russian teams agility and creativity capacity leveraging their flexible bureaucracy in order to `transform an unsuccessful espionage operation into a successful disinformation operation`.

 <br/>

 *   [2016 US Election Disinformation Campaigns](https://en.wikipedia.org/wiki/Russian_interference_in_the_2016_United_States_elections) - (2016) The Russian government interfered in the 2016 U.S. presidential election with the goal of harming the campaign of Hillary Clinton, boosting the candidacy of Donald Trump, and increasing political and social discord in the United States.
 According to the special counsel investigation's Mueller Report (officially named "Report on the Investigation into Russian Interference in the 2016 Presidential Election"), the first method of Russian interference used the Internet Research Agency (IRA), a Kremlin-linked troll farm, to wage "a social media campaign that favored presidential candidate Donald J. Trump and disparaged presidential candidate Hillary Clinton".
 Russian use of social media to disseminate propaganda content was very broad.
 Facebook and Twitter were used, but also Reddit, Tumblr, Pinterest, Medium, YouTube, Vine, Instagram and Google+ (among other sites).
-This is yet another example of adaptability capacity by Russia's operatives to use different technologies to deploy cognitive based cyber operations following a common strategic goal.
+This is yet another example of adaptability capacity by Russia's operatives to use different technologies to `deploy cognitive based cyber operations following a common strategic goal`.

 * [NotPetya](https://en.wikipedia.org/wiki/Petya_(malware)#Operation) - (2017) A major global cyberattack took place in 2017, utilizing a new variant of a ransomware called Petya, which was later named NotPetya since the malware in question masqueraded as a ransomware and show a high ratio of similarity with Petya, however it was later found out that it was a wiper with no decryption functionality and seems the similarity was meant to disguise.
 The majority of infections targeted Russia and Ukraine, however there were also infections in France, Germany, Italy, Poland, the United Kingdom, and the United States.
 It is believed this was a politically-motivated attack against Ukraine, since it occurred on the eve of the Ukrainian holiday Constitution Day.
 The reason that it became a global cyberattack is believed to be the result of an uncontrolled proliferation of the malware.
 This shows that this specific sabotage operation was executed poorly although the main strategic goal was accomplished.
-This could be due to high cohesion executed for this operation but it's just speculation.
-Estimated losses from Notpetya range the $10 billion, being one of the most disruptive cyber-attacks in history.
+This could be due to `high cohesion` executed for this operation but it's just speculation.
+Estimated losses from Notpetya range the `$10 billion`, being one of the most disruptive cyber-attacks in history.

 * [Olympic Destoryer](https://www.wired.com/story/untold-story-2018-olympics-destroyer-cyberattack/) - (2018) 2018's Winter Olympic Games took place in Pyeongchang, South Korea.
 Several media outlets reported that technical issues – believed to be caused by a cyber attack – had occurred during the opening ceremony.
-Cisco Talos, Kaspersky and Intezer cybersecurity firms reported various overlaps the subject piece of malware contained across various pieces of malware linked to DPRK, China and Russia.
+Cisco Talos, Kaspersky and Intezer cybersecurity firms reported various `overlaps with various pieces of malware linked to DPRK, China and Russia` found among samples of Olympic Destroyer.
 Wired reported that uncovered further evidence showed that attribution pointed that the operation was work of the FSB, although this is subject to speculation even to this day.
-Furthermore, this sort of false flags seem to have been also leveraged by Turla as [presented](https://www.youtube.com/watch?v=i_mK13nCOWI) by Brian Bartholomew and Juan Andress Guerrero-Saade, and we've seen something similar with NotPetya masquerading as the ransomware Petya, which in reality was a wiper not really known if it was necessarily related to Petya to this day.
-This shows the level of awareness of these threat actors of the current Threat Intelligence ecosystem, and how they can disrupt on-going investigations of their operations.
-This shows great creativity capacity, being Russian threat actors some of the first publicly known actors to have leveraged false flags on a code level granularity to disrupt direct attribution.
+Furthermore, this sort of `false flags` seem to have been also leveraged by Turla as [presented](https://www.youtube.com/watch?v=i_mK13nCOWI) by Brian Bartholomew and Juan Andress Guerrero-Saade, and we've seen something `similar with NotPetya` masquerading as the ransomware Petya, which in reality was a wiper not really known if it was necessarily related to Petya to this day.
+This shows the level of awareness of the current Threat Intelligence ecosystem by these actors, and how they can disrupt on-going investigations of their operations.

-For a more detailed overview of most of the engagements by the Russian Federation with offensive cyber capabilities please check this spreadsheet.
-(On Course)
+This shows great creativity capacity, being Russian threat actors some of the `first publicly known actors to have leveraged false flags` on a code level granularity to disrupt direct attribution.

 <br/>